jacquesbilombe/Payment-Patterns-Brazil/README.md

 Before running PaymentPatternsBrazil, make sure you have the following requirements:

 - Python 3.9 or higher
+- Have Google account

 ## Run Environment

 Everything was developed into a Google Colab Notebook for the project's current version.
-However, a local version (.py) will be deployed sooner.